Skip to content

 Challenges and Criticisms

-• Complex Remediation Processes: Mold remediation can be intricate and costly, requiring specialized equipment, expertise, and extensive cleanup efforts, which may not always be accessible or affordable for property owners.
+• Complex Remediation Processes: Mold remediation can be intricate and time-consuming, requiring specialized knowledge and equipment, which may limit access to effective solutions.

 Case Studies